napari/napari/docs/source/explanations/rendering.md

 ## Octree

-Eventually we expect that Napari will load data into an octree and will render the data out of this octree.
-The octree is spatial data structure that divides space into regions, but can also hold many different representations of the data, each one at a different resolution or level of detail.

-An octree is similar to Napari's current image pyramids, but the spatial decomposition element.
+Napari uses an Octree to organize and navigate multiscale data.
 See Apple's nice [illustration of an octree](https://developer.apple.com/documentation/gameplaykit/gkoctree):

 ![octree](images/octree.png)

-We can use our octree for 2D images by only setting four children per node instead of eight.
-This effectively makes it a quadtree.
-The memory wasted by not using the other four children is minimal relative to the size of the data, and we'd rather use the same data structure and code for 2D and 3D, so we will use an octree in all cases.
+For 2D images the Octree is really just a Quadtree, but the intent is to eventually have one set of Octree code that can be used for 2D images or 3D volumes.

+Napari does not construct or maintain an Octree for the whole dataset.
+Instead the Octree is created on the fly only for the portion of the data napari is rendering.
+This optimization was necessary for large datasets.

 ## Beyond Images

-Images are the marquee data type for Napari, but Napari can also display geometry such as points, shapes and meshes.
-The `ChunkLoader` and octree should work for any layer type, but there will be additional challenges to make things work well with non-image layers:
+Images are the marquee data type for napari, but napari can also display geometry such as points, shapes and meshes.
+The `ChunkLoader` and Octree will be used for all layer types, but there will be additional challenges to make things work with non-image layers:

 1. Downsampling images is fast and well understood, but "downsampling" geometry is called decimation and it can be slow and complicated.
-Also there is not one definitive decimation, there will be complicated trade-offs for speed and quality.
+Also there is not one definitive decimation, there will be trade-offs between speed and quality.
 2. Sometimes we will to want downsample geometry into a format that represents the data but does not look like the data.
 For example we might want to display a heatmap instead of millions of tiny points.
 This